This policy was last updated on 4 February 2022.

 You have a right to request that we rectify inaccurate personal information.
 We may seek to verify the accuracy of the personal information before rectifying it.

-You can also request that we erase your personal information in limited circumstances where:
+You can also request that we erase your personal information:

-- you have withdrawn your consent (where the data processing was based on consent); or
+• if you withdraw your consent (where the data processing was based on consent); or

 We are not required to comply with your request to erase personal information if the processing of your personal information is necessary: